mlc/ridewithbikes/README.md

 There are some unit tests (with [QUnit]) in the `test` subdirectory.

+See the COPYING file for details on the various works incorporated into this site.

 If you're still reading this and have any questions, get in touch.